Top 10 Most Popular African Languages|

 This list of languages is not in any particular order.

-The most spoken language in Africa is Swahili which is said to have over 100 million speakers.
+The most spoken language in Africa is Swahili which is said to have between 100 and 150 million speakers.
 Known as a ‘Bantu’ language, Swahili apparently originated from other languages like Arabic.
-This is the official language of Tanzania, Uganda and Kenya but it is also used in places like Ethiopia, Sudan, Burundi, Rwanda, southern Somalia, northern Mozambique and the Comoros Islands.
+This is the official language of Tanzania, Uganda, the Democratic Republic of Congo and Kenya, but it is also used in countries like Ethiopia, Sudan, Burundi, Rwanda, southern Somalia, northern Mozambique and the Comoros Islands.
 Swahili is the main medium of instruction in schools and it’s not considered a difficult language to learn, especially if you already know some Arabic.

 Fun Fact?
 Swahili was the language used in The Lion King.
 Remember ‘Hakuna Matata’?
 That means no worries in Swahili and ‘Simba’ means ‘lion’!